Caledonia Mill: Later history

 The Caledonia Milling Company surrendered its charter in 1964.
 Immediately, the mills and their adjoining properties were sold off to a company by the name of LH&J Enterprises, made up of three gentlemen.
 In the early 1970s, it seems that LH&J had sold the north mill and were leasing the south mill to Jan and Leona Buta.

 The north mill burned September 6, 1969.

 Through a change of hands, the south mill was purchased by the Grand River Conservation Authority, who were hoping to turn the site into a conservation area and park.
 In 1979, they put the mill up for demolition.
 A committee of the Golden Horseshoe Antique Society saved the mill from demolition by having it designated under the Ontario Heritage Act through the Haldimand County LACAC (Local Architectural Conservation Advisory Committee).

 The Golden Horseshoe Mill Committee put up a new roof, and re-painted the mill building.
 In 1998, The Caledonia Old Mill Corporation was formed by community members to take over the restoration of the mill.
-In 2017, the Mill was sold for $1 to Riverside properties who have since demolished the structure and plan to turn the site into an office complex.
+In 2017, the Mill was sold for $1 to Riverside properties who have since demolished the structure and rebuilt it into an office complex.